 To the corporate world,

-I know for a fact you are worried about talent attrition.
+We know for a fact you are worried about talent attrition.
 People are leaving.
 Repeatedly.
 And sometimes, for no apparent reason.
 You haven’t heard of any real negative issues.
 Not that many complaints.
-Company is doing well.
+The company is also doing fairly well.

 - Look at the prevailing salary market rates and offer more attractive packages, higher salaries, better bonuses